Redevelopment: How We're Doing It

 RACER begins the process by consulting with elected officials, economic development organizations, community leaders and stakeholders to clearly understand local economic development goals, the unique assets of each community, and the local community's optimal vision for redevelopment of the property.

-Once the community's unified vision for reuse of a property has been established, RACER will analyze local real estate market conditions and develop a plan to position and market the property for sale or lease.
-A detailed marketing brochure and standard letter containing the terms for purchase will be developed and RACER will formally open the bidding process.
+Once the community's unified vision for reuse of a property has been established, RACER will analyze local real estate market conditions and develop a plan to position and market the property for sale.
+A detailed marketing brochure and standard letter containing the terms for purchase will be developed and RACER will formally open the marketing process.

 Offers for purchase will be evaluated by the RACER Trust against six criteria set forth in the Settlement Agreement that created the Trust.
 RACER also may consider additional factors, in its sole discretion, when assessing whether or not these criteria have been best satisfied by a particular offer.
 While purchase price will be evaluated, RACER also must consider each offer's ability to create jobs and generate new economic opportunity in the communities hurt by the GM bankruptcy.